divo/divo.github.io/content/apps/planner.md

 My projects always come with a secondary goal in the form of some sort of learning outcome.
 Here I wanted to learn how to use Swift UI and see if I could get the idea of a template defined at runtime to work with Swift UIs more-or-less static type tree.

 ## Solution
 Markdown planner is a simple iOS app written in Swift and SwiftUI.
-The UI is generated from a Markdown template.
+The UI is generated from a user editable Markdown template.
 Empty lines in the template map to text fields in the UI, checkboxes map to checkboxes and heading map to headings.
 I also added some markdown-ish elements to support notifications and dynamically addition of checkboxes.

 Every entry in the journal serializes to plain markdown on the users device and files are synced over iCloud.
 Below is an example template and the UI it maps too.